-When you are ready to continue, open the printing condition by right-clicking it and selecting Open, or by double-clicking on it.
-The first step that is incomplete will automatically be selected, to remind you where to continue.
+When you are ready to continue, open the Printing Condition by right-clicking it and selecting Open, or by double-click on it.
+The first step that is incomplete will automatically be selected, to remind you were to continue.

-Note: When you open a finished printing condition, the interface will be a little different.
-See Reviewing the Printing Condition on page 69
+Note: When you open a finished Printing Condition, the interface will be a little different.
+See Evaluate and Close on page 68

-If you want to remove your latest modifications in the printing condition, click the Revert button in the bottom tool bar.
+If you want to remove your latest modifications in the Printing Condition, click the Revert button in the bottom tool bar.
 Be aware that ALL modifications until the latest save action will be removed.

-We recommend to regularly save changes (for example after every step) to make better use of Revert and avoid unnecessary loss of time and data.
+We recommend to regularly save changes (e.g. after every step) to make better use of Revert and avoid unnecessary loss of time and data.